gazzamc/Milestone-Project-Two/README.md

 The button stays highlighted on your map selection.

 ##### Controls
-- Clicking the controls button brings up a seperate dialog and displays the controls for the game, clicking the close button closes the dialog.
+- Clicking the controls button brings up a separate dialog and displays the controls for the game, clicking the close button closes the dialog.

 ##### Options